 Over the next year, up to three million people in Syria are expected to be in need of food assistance, according to a June 2012 joint assessment by the United Nations and the Syrian agricultural ministry.
-On August 2, 2012, the State Department released a Fact Sheet describing the U.S. humanitarian aid reaching Syria and its neighboring countries.
+On September 12, 2013, the State Department released a Fact Sheet describing the U.S. humanitarian aid reaching Syria.

 The Treasury Department’s FAQ about its Syria sanctions program and guidance to the public on sending remittances, goods and services, and charitable assistance to Syria, issued on August 8, makes it clear that U.S. NGOs can operate there without having to obtain a specific license from Treasury’s Office of Foreign Assets Control (OFAC).